 Transactional Practice, Analytical and Problem-Solving Skills Courses

-Professor Kent A. Coit (910 Commonwealth Ave., Room 201, 617.358.7105) is the faculty director of the Transactional Law Program, which houses the Transactional Practice Concentration.
+Professor Kent A. Coit (Room 1506E, 617.358.7105) is the faculty director of the Transactional Law Program and the faculty advisor for the Transactional Practice Concentration.
 He will be available to answer substantive questions about the concentration before students decide to concentrate and during a student's course of study.
-Questions about the administrative details of the concentration may be directed to Associate Dean Geraldine M. Muir (Redstone Building, 511B; 617.353.3127).
+Questions about the administrative details of the concentration may be directed to Associate Dean Geraldine M. Muir (Room 503B; 617.358.1800).